Self-Directed Case Study · Windows Endpoint & Server Administration

 Both Toronto-Users and Montreal-Users groups visible in Groups OU

-PHASE 06 Group Policy Objects — Lockdown Policy & Domain Password Policy
+PHASE 06 Group Policy Objects — Lockdown Policy & Domain Account Policy

 Group Policy is the central nervous system of Windows domain management.
-I configured two GPOs: a user lockdown policy targeting the Toronto OU that restricted Start menu personalization, and a domain-wide password policy enforcing complexity, minimum length, history, and account lockout.
+I configured lab policy settings to validate workstation/user policy behavior, including a UI restriction policy and a domain-wide account policy enforcing complexity, minimum length, history, and account lockout.

-I opened the Group Policy Management Console (GPMC), created TOR-UserLockdown-GPO and linked it to the Toronto → Computers OU.
-Inside the policy editor, I navigated to Administrative Templates → Personalization and enabled the restriction on changing the Start menu background.
-For the password policy, I modified the Default Domain Policy: minimum length of 7, complexity enabled, maximum age of 42 days, and account lockout after 5 failed attempts with a 15-minute duration.
+I opened the Group Policy Management Console (GPMC), created a lab lockdown GPO, and validated policy application from the workstation.
+Inside the policy editor, I navigated through Administrative Templates and enabled a UI restriction.
+For the account policy, I modified the Default Domain Policy: minimum length, complexity, maximum password age, and account lockout after repeated failed attempts.

-Group Policy Management Console open — anik.local domain structure
+Group Policy Management Console open — lab.local domain structure

-Group Policy Management Console open — anik.local domain structure
+Group Policy Management Console open — lab.local domain structure

 Default Domain Policy — GPO tree structure viewed